 Overview of Learning Activities

-You will be engaged in learning that involves a range of class activities such as practical exercises, group and class discussion, group activities/projects as well as online and self-directed learning.
+You will be engaged in learning that involves a range of class activities such as practical exercises, group and class discussion, group activities/projects.
+You will also be required to undertake online and self-directed learning outside of class time.

-During this class you will begin to develop patterns from blocks and produce a library of patterns for use in your class activities.
+During this course you will develop patterns from blocks and produce a library of patterns for use in your class activities and assessment tasks.